taham8875/til/Django for apis book/DjangoForAPIs.md

     views.py
 ```

-> In this example, the closepoll command will be made available to any project that includes the polls application in INSTALLED_APPS.
+> In this example, the closepoll command will be made available to any project that includes the polls application in `INSTALLED_APPS`.
 > The \_private.py module will not be available as a management command.
 > The closepoll.py module has only one requirement – it must define a class Command that extends BaseCommand or one of its subclasses.